Holmium(III) chloride

 Holmium(III) chloride is the inorganic compound with the formula HoCl3.
 It is a common salt but is mainly used in research.
+It can be used to produce pure holmium.
 It exhibits the same color-changing behavior seen in holmium oxide, being a yellow in natural lighting and a bright pink color in fluorescent lighting.

 Preparation

-It forms upon union of the elements, but a more commonly used method involves heating a mixture of holmium(III) oxide and ammonium chloride at 200-250 °C:
+The most commonly used method to obtain holmium(III) chloride involves heating a mixture of holmium(III) oxide and ammonium chloride at 200-250 °C: